Self-Portrait in Dark Suit and Plaid Shirt (1981)

 About this artwork

 Although Warhol was unhappy with his appearance throughout his life, self-portraiture was a recurring theme in his oeuvre.
 Role-playing was a central aspect of many of his self-portraits and his Polaroid camera was an effective means of quickly documenting his changing personae.
-In this work Warhol appears older, with his sunken cheeks and a stern yet sombre expression on his face.
+In this work Warhol appears older, with his sunken cheeks and an expression of knowing.
 From the 1970s until his death in 1987, many of Warhol’s self-portraits are haunted by his fear of death.
-This is more obvious in his self-portraits with skulls, but here, with the shadow around his jaw and hollow cheeks, his face itself looks distinctly skull-like.
+This is more obvious in his self-portraits with skulls, but here, with his hollow cheeks emphasised by the strong shadow against the wall, his face itself looks distinctly skull-like.

 - title: Self-Portrait in Dark Suit and Plaid Shirt

 - object type: Photograph

 - measurements: 10.80 x 8.50 cm (framed: 36.00 x 30.50 x 3.00 cm)

 - credit line: ARTIST ROOMS National Galleries of Scotland and Tate.
 Acquired jointly through The d'Offay Donation with assistance from the National Heritage Memorial Fund and the Art Fund 2008

 - copyright: © The Andy Warhol Foundation for the Visual Arts / Artists Rights Society (ARS), New York / DACS, London 2016.